rossanag/LoginApp/README.md

 ## Introduction

 It is a React 18 App created with Vite.
 It uses Typescript and Tailwindcss.
 The skeleton of this project is based on my [react-vite repository](https://github.com/rossanag/react-vite).
-There you'll find all the installations and configuration I needed.
+There you'll find all the installations and configuration I needed to have a ready setup.

 Operative System: Ubuntu 22.04 LTS